 - Read More

 After a request from then Miss Madison, Inc. Chairman, Bob Hughes, Michael returned to Miss Madison Racing in 2004 as Crew Chief.
 With the Oberto sponsorship and a new Miss Madison hull in 2007, he led the team to numerous victories and 4 National Championships before his departure following the 2013 season.
 In 2018, Michael along with his brother, Larry, led the completion of building the team’s new racing hull introduced in Tri-Cities, WA in August of that year.
-Michael returned as Crew Chief in 2019, adding National Championships in 2019 and 2021.
-He continues to lead the Miss Madison crew.
+Michael returned as Crew Chief in 2019, adding National Championships in 2019, 2021 and 2022.
+He continues to lead the Miss Madison team as Crew Chief for both the U-1 Miss HomeStreet and U-91 Miss Goodman Real Estate.

 Michael lives in Bonney Lake, WA with his wife, Tonya.
 They have two grown children, Trevor and Aubrey, who have worked alongside their Dad on hydroplane crews throughout the years.